Private Group Tours

 Follow the morning tour with lunch at one of Michele’s favorite trattorias.
 Please call for a menu proposal.

 “Pranzo al Sacco” (Bag lunch to go)

 If your schedule has you dashing from the North End to Newport with no time to stop for lunch in the neighborhood, allow us to order lunch to go.
 As we visit the stores on tour, each stop will have a special taste of the North End to put into your provided lunch bag.
-You can then enjoy your treats in the bus, or on the Greenway, on the way to your next experience.
-If preferred, the bag can be premade for pickup at the end of the tour. – $29pp.
+You can then enjoy your treats on the Greenway, or on the bus on the way to your next experience.
+If preferred, the bag can be pre-made for pickup at the end of the tour. – $29pp.
 Min/Max 10-60.

 “Pranzo e Scuola di Cucina” (Lunch and cooking demonstration)

 About 1-1/2 hrs. — $70 pp, includes tax and gratuity.
 Min/Max: 20-40

 Follow the morning tour with lunch and a demonstration cooking class.
 Includes one antipasto and two pasta dishes served family-style, one glass of wine.

 “Merenda” (Afternoon snack)

 About 1 hr. — $15 pp. Min/Max: 10-40

 Following the afternoon tour we stop at a local caffe to enjoy a refreshing espresso, gelato or a glass of Prosecco.
 Your guide will be happy to answer questions about any of the wonderful Italian products discovered on tour.